Karel Dobbelaere: Theory of secularization

-The "macro-secularization" refers to the decreasing influence of religion on society.
+"Macro-secularization" refers to the decreasing influence of religion on society.
 Dobbelaere believed there is little doubt that social and political choices are less and less influenced by religion, at least in Western societies, and noted that most sociologists argue with him on this point.

+"Meso-secularization" refers to the decline of the organizational level of religion, measured by several indicators, among them church attendance and donations to institutional religion.

 The "micro-secularization" refers to the sphere of private beliefs.
 Contrary to other theorists of secularization, Dobbelaere observed that religion does survive at the "de-institutionalized" level of private beliefs and practices.
 Here, again, he believed that most sociologists of religion would agree with him.

-Dobbelaere was conscious that the most controversial part of its theory concerns what he calls "meso-secularization," by which he means the decline of the organizational level of religion, measured by several indicators, among them church attendance and donations to institutional religion.
 Dobbelaere argued that religious organizations and institutions are generally declining in the modern world, while his critics claim that this form of secularization is typical of Western Europe (and perhaps Canada and Australia/New Zealand) only, but not of the United States, nor of Latin America, Asia and Africa.